Robust propagating in-gap modes due to spin-orbit domain walls in graphene: Introduction

-A special type of electronic states designed for spin- and valleytronics involve creating one-dimensional channels, which can essentially be understood as domain walls (DW) in a certain coupling parameter.
+A special type of electronic states designed for spin- and valleytronics involves creating one-dimensional channels, which can essentially be understood as domain walls (DW) in a certain coupling parameter.
 One of the first proposals for topological channels was due to a gating DW in bilayer graphene\cite{Martin08}, which was later connected to a DW in stacking order\cite{Vaezi13}, leading to experimental observation of the one-dimensional modes\cite{Yin16}.
 Further DWs in Dirac mass parameter yielded valley-polarized modes\cite{Niu09,Semenoff08}.
 Alternative DWs using strain field as the parameter were proposed\cite{Sasaki10,Yang19}, while multilayer systems allow for even more coupling parameters\cite{SanJose13,Efimkin18,Lebedeva20,Kwan20}.
-A unifying viewpoint of one-dimensional topological modes as DW modes is also exemplified in the unexpected robustness to magnetic field of quantum spin Hall (QSH) helical edge states that was understood from a DW between a QSH and a quantum Hall domain\cite{Shevtsov12}.
-Understanding DWs in presence of multiple parameters is crucial, as becomes clear in the recent finding that QSH edge modes may be transformed or supplemented by spin- or valley-polarized modes as one changes the dominant SOC parameter\cite{Frank18,Fabian17}, however the treatment of non-randomly varying SOC parameters in this context remains scarce\cite{Hosseini15,Brataas07}.
+A unifying viewpoint of one-dimensional topological modes as being DW modes is also exemplified in the unexpected robustness to magnetic field of quantum spin Hall helical edge states that was understood by invoking a DW between a quantum spin Hall and a quantum Hall domain\cite{Shevtsov12}.
+Understanding DWs in presence of multiple parameters is crucial, as becomes clear in the recent finding that quantum spin Hall edge modes may be transformed or supplemented by spin- or valley-polarized modes as one changes the dominant SOC parameter\cite{Frank18,Fabian17}.
+Nevertheless, the treatment of non-randomly varying SOC parameters in this context remains scarce\cite{Hosseini15,Brataas07}.